VinicSilva/backend-challenge/README.md

 make init
 ```

-### To see the apllication logs, run the command bellow:
+### To see the application logs, run the command bellow:

 ```
 make logs